AWS vs Hetzner for Solo Developers

 Service ecosystem.
 AWS has 200+ managed services.
 Need Elasticsearch?
 OpenSearch Service.
 ML model hosting?
 SageMaker.
 Message queues?
 SQS and SNS.
 Graph databases?
 Neptune.
 Hetzner has cloud servers, dedicated servers, object storage, Kubernetes, and basic networking.
 If your project needs a specialized managed service, AWS probably has it.
 Hetzner expects you to self-host it.

 Global reach.
-AWS has data centers in 33 regions across all continents.
-Hetzner has data centers in Germany, Finland, Singapore, and the US (Ashburn, Hillsboro).
-If you need infrastructure in South America, Africa, or most of Asia, AWS is the only option.
+AWS operates 39 launched regions and 123 Availability Zones, backed by 750+ CloudFront edge locations.
+Hetzner has six cloud locations: Nuremberg and Falkenstein in Germany, Helsinki in Finland, Ashburn (Virginia) and Hillsboro (Oregon) in the US, and Singapore.
+If you need infrastructure in South America, Africa, or most of Asia, AWS is the only realistic option.
 For European or US-based projects, Hetzner's coverage is sufficient.

 Pricing predictability.
 Hetzner's pricing is simple.
 A server costs X per month.
 Period.
 AWS pricing involves instance types, on-demand vs reserved vs spot pricing, data transfer charges (per GB out), storage IOPS, request counts, and dozens of line items that combine into unpredictable bills.
 I've seen developers shocked by AWS bills because they didn't account for data transfer costs.